-Thomas W. J. Irwin, an insurance agent, was driving to his Winnipeg home after a busy day visiting clients and rospective customers.
-On the outskirts of the city he spotted er he tried out a pair of crutches.

-miliar x-shaped warning.

-sered cautiously into the

-y darkness, then proed ahead.
+Thomas W. J. Irwin, an insurance agent, was driving to his Winnipeg home after a busy day visiting clients and cospective customers.
+On the outskirts of the city he spotted miliar x-shaped warning.
+Bered cautiously into the y darkness, then proed ahead.

 After that Mr. Irwin remembers very little of what happened.
-He hadn't seen the diesel engine up the railway track, nor the low, hulking outline of a flat car standing
+He hadn't seen the diesel engine up the railway track, nor the low, hulking outline of a flat car standing idle in the crossing.
+The terrific collision blotted a 11 thoughts from his mind.